Guimarret/Conduit/Readme.md

-# Initial drawing of this project
+# Initial drawing for this project
 I'm gonna recreate airflow using C in this repo
 ![](images/Architeture.png)